NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     * TimeSeries.missing_fields

-* Other datasets/attributes that have been removed to ease use and maintance because the data stored is redundant and can be easily extracted from the file:
+* Other datasets/attributes that have been removed to ease use and maintenance because the data stored is redundant and can be easily extracted from the file:

     * NWBFile/epochs.tags